 - Comes with no wraps.

 It’s sure nice to have top performance in a pool cue, but if you don’t need it, there’s no point in spending hundreds of dollars.
-If you are a newbie, a better pool cue would be something like the Valhalla VA891 cue by Viking.
+If you are a newbie, a better choice would be something like the Valhalla VA891 cue by Viking.

-This pool cue sure isn’t as accurate and controllable as pricier cues, but it has a nice feel to it.
+This stick sure isn’t as accurate and controllable as pricier cues, but it has a nice feel to it.
 It features a firm and fairly durable tip that will deliver predictable shots, and it also has a high-impact resin ferrule that seems to be not too stiff.

 - Firm and quite durable tip.